 • In this article on the authoritative parenting style I will present you with some academic criticism of Diana Baumrind's celebration of high control in parenting.

-• Therefore this is not an in-depth description and presentation of the authoritative parenting style as such!
+• Therefore this is not an in-depth description and

 • This is a reflective parenting article that pre-supposes a certain level of knowledge of Diana Baumrind's 3 parenting styles.